AdguardTeam/KnowledgeBaseMail/docs/subscription/purchase.md

 ## When is the subscription activated?

 The subscription is activated immediately after purchase.
-However, if you don’t see any changes after purchasing the subscription, go to *Settings → Account* and click *Check license status*.
+However, if you don’t see any changes after purchasing the subscription, go to *Settings → Account* and click *Refresh license status*.

 ## Changing the subscription plan